tytydraco/yessleep/out/The_Shadow_in_the_Mirror.md

 Now, when I look in ordinary mirrors, I always check if the movements match.
 And sometimes, in the quietest nights, I hear footsteps.
 Not from outside, but within me.

 Question for others: Have you ever encountered something that made you question whether fear comes from the outside world or from within yourself?
 What was it, and how did it change your perspective?

+If you liked the story, you can [listen](https://youtu.be/9xSdtLpGNLI?si=RcalX-IaSFA6xyNL) to it